gamprok/BKHS102/index.rst

-BOARD KINGS MOD APK UNLIMITED ROLLS
+{YNKNK} BOARD KINGS MOD APK UNLIMITED ROLLS
 Also, mod apk helps you to hack kings board, but it is very busy, you have to root your android device, this is annoying

 Mods are also often unstable and often have to be updated.